-Title 18, United States Code (U.S.C.), section 1546(a), provides in part:
+Title 18, United States Code (U.S.C.), Section 1546(a), provides in part:

-Whoever knowingly makes under oath, or as permitted under penalty of perjury under section 1746 of title 28, knowingly subscribes as true, any false statement with respect to a material fact in any application, affidavit, or other document required by the immigration laws or regulations prescribed thereunder, or knowingly presents any such application, affidavit, or other document containing any such false statement shall be fined in accordance with this title or imprisoned not more than 10 years, or both.
+Whoever knowingly makes under oath, or as permitted under penalty of perjury under Section 1746 of Title 28, knowingly subscribes as true, any false statement with respect to a material fact in any application, affidavit, or other document required by the immigration laws or regulations prescribed thereunder, or knowingly presents any such application, affidavit, or other document containing any such false statement shall be fined in accordance with this title or imprisoned not more than ten years, or both.

-If aggravating factors exist, the maximum term of imprisonment could reach 25 years.
+If aggravating facts exist, the maximum term of imprisonment could reach 25 years.

-If you knowingly provide false information on this application, you or the preparer of this application may be subject to criminal penalties under title 18 of the U.S.C. and to civil penalties under section 274C of the INA, 8 U.S.C.
-1324c (see 8 CFR parts 270 and 1270).
+If you knowingly provide false information on this application, you or the preparer of this application may be subject to criminal penalties under Title 18 of the U.S.C. and to civil penalties under section 274C of the INA, 8 U.S.C.
+1324c.

-Part F. To Be Completed at Asylum Interview, If Applicable
+Part F. To Be Completed at Asylum Interview, If Applicable.